Home / MCP / Draw Things MCP Server

-You can install the MCP server globally or run it directly:
+Install the MCP server globally or run it directly using the package you need:

 # Install globally